 - 1. The proposed VMT Thresholds of Significance in Exhibit A is consistent with the adopted General Plan because they will reinforce the General Plan policies, and is consistent with the City's overall vision to reduce greenhouse gas emissions and Climate Action Plan policies to expand active transportation alternatives, support expansion of public and private transit programs to reduce employee commutes, and integrate higher-density development and mixed-use development near transit facilities.
 None of the new or revised VMT Thresholds of Significance will conflict with or impede any of the goals, policies, or land use designations established in the General Plan. - 2.
-The proposed VMT Thresholds of Significance have been developed through a public review process that includes an opportunity for the public to review and comment on the proposed VMT Thresholds of Significance and a duly noticed public hearing by the South San Francisco Planning Commission to consider the methodology changes and to consider public comment on those changes. - 3.
-The proposed VMT Thresholds are supported by substantial evidence based on the entirety of the record before the Planning Commission including all documents, submittals, and public testimony before it.
+The proposed VMT Thresholds of Significance have been developed through a public review process that includes an opportunity for the public to review and comment on the proposed VMT Thresholds of Significance in advance of such document being considered by the South San Francisco Planning Commission and the City Council, and duly noticed public hearings by the South San Francisco Planning Commission and City Council to consider the methodology changes and to consider public comment on those changes. - 3.
+The proposed VMT Thresholds are supported by substantial evidence based on the entirety of the record before the City Council including all documents, submittals, and public testimony before it.

-SECTION 2 RECOMMENDATION
+SECTION 2 DETERMINATION

-NOW, THEREFORE, BE IT FURTHER RESOLVED that the Planning Commission of the City of South San Francisco hereby makes the findings contained in this Resolution and recommends that the City Council adopt the proposed VMT Thresholds of Significance in Exhibit A and update the City of South San Francisco's transportation impact analysis thresholds, as required by the California Environmental Quality Act (CEQA), to comply with state-mandated change from level of service (LOS) to vehicle miles traveled (VMT), pursuant to Senate Bill 743 (2013) and new 2019 CEQA Guidelines.
+NOW, THEREFORE, BE IT FURTHER RESOLVED that the City Council of the City of South San Francisco hereby makes the findings contained in this Resolution and adopts the proposed VMT Thresholds of Significance in Exhibit A, attached hereto and incorporated herein, and update the City of South San Francisco's transportation impact analysis thresholds, as required by the California Environmental Quality Act (CEQA), to comply with state-mandated change from level of service (LOS) to vehicle miles traveled (VMT), pursuant to Senate Bill 743 (2013) and new 2019 CEQA Guidelines.

-BE IT FURTHER RESOLVED that the resolution shall become effective immediately upon its passage and adoption.
+BE IT FURTHER RESOLVED that the resolution shall become effective on July 1, 2020.